Lab Test

 Physician Office/Draw Specimen Preparation

-Centrifuge to separate serum from cells within one hour of collection.
-Transfer serum to a plastic transport tube and refrigerate (2-8°C or 36-46°F).
+Centrifuge to separate plasma from cells within one hour of collection.
+Transfer serum to an amber plastic transport tube and freeze (-20°C/-4°F or below).
+Freeze.
+Do not thaw.
+Samples received frozen but not protected from light are acceptable.

 Preparation for Courier Transport